 Loving in this way took a strength I did not possess on my own.

 As I visited this treatment center, week after week, month after month I received no confirmation that I was loved back.
 I began to understand the mystery of unconditional love.
-I began to be in awe of God and how he loves each and everyone one of us.
+I was in awe of God and how he loves each and everyone one of us.

 God absolutely loves us just as we are.

 I can tell you it wasn’t me that showed up each time in my strength it was God.
 I was utterly incapable of loving another person with this kind of love.
 When someone strikes out at us, our instinct is to strike back or withdraw.
-Instead most of the time I was filled with a desire to reach for this kind of love, learn all I could to help, and see the illness for what it was.
-Unfortunately, I failed many times.
+Instead, I allowed God to fill me with a desire to reach for this kind of love.
+In addition, I wanted to learn all I could to help, and see the illness for what it was.
+Of course, I failed many times but I didn’t let that stop me.

 You will fail at loving unconditionally but rest assured God won’t.

 Of course, there are moments when the well runs dry.
 Those times, when our words or actions come out harsh or defensive.
-A time when you know you have shown your humanness and let yourself get in the way.
+A time when our humanness comes out, and we get in the way.

 On those particular nights, I close my eyes for bed and remember these verses –